regiregi22/RaspiNail/raspibolt_20_pi.md

 You can run your RaspiNail over Wifi.
 To avoid using a network cable for the initial setup, you can pre-configure the wireless settings:

 * Locate the file `network-config` in the boot partition of the microSD card.
 An example is already included in the file, you can simply adapt it.
+* If the boot partition doesn't appear in Windows, just open Start/"Create and format hard disk partitions", right click on the system-boot partition, and assing it a Drive Letter that is not already in use.

 To do so, uncomment (remove the “#” at the beginning) and edit the following lines: